danni1995/JDM/README.md

 What you want to start with is begin with the dollar sign ($) before the variable.
 Then what you do is that you give the variable a color in this example $primarycolor ("black");
-here you can see the variable name is "$primarycolor", if I want to change the color of number of things in the code i only have to write this in the code in the place i want to change.
+here you can see the variable name is "$primarycolor", if I want to change the color of number of things in the code i only have to change the color in the variable, and voila!
+Every element which has the variable has been changed!

 2. @import